20 Essential Tips on How To Work at Home Successfully

 6. Use the time you used to dedicate to commuting

-Many commutes range between 15-30 minutes to work and from work.
-Use the time you would've spent commuting on simple tasks such as answering emails or reviewing documents.
+Many commutes range from 15 to 30 minutes to work and from work.
+You can use the time you would've spent commuting on simple tasks such as answering emails or reviewing documents.
 You may also spend this time setting short-term goals for the next day or week.

 7. Communicate with leaders and peers